Profiting From Tax Free Spin-Offs in Your Stock Portfolio

 Orchard Supply Hardware was spun out in 2011.

 There are rumors Sears is going to take its vast real estate portfolio, wrap it up into a tax-efficient REIT and sponsor a spin-off of it, too.

 Even if the retailer goes bankrupt, the long-term investors will have grown very wealthy from their position provided they stuck with it through thick and thin.
 It pays to think strategically, focus on long-term investment and remember that it is total return, not necessarily stock price, that matters in the end.

 This pattern frequently repeats itself.
-Earlier I mentioned Sara Lee.
-After breaking itself apart, selling half of the conglomerate to a European-based coffee firm, long-term investors would have ended up with spin-offs in Hillshire Brands, the maker of everything from sausages to cheese, as well as fashion house Coach, which experienced explosive growth so incredible it ultimately dwarfed the size of its former parent company (the latter of which was technically a split-off, not a spin-off; you would have needed to choose to actively participate if you wanted shares).
-Hillshire Brands was acquired by Tyson Foods, the world's second-largest processor of pork, beef, and chicken.
+Consider the case of Sara Lee; after breaking itself apart, selling half of the conglomerate to a European-based coffee firm, long-term investors would have ended up with spin-offs in Hillshire Brands, the maker of everything from sausages to cheese, as well as fashion house Coach, which experienced explosive growth so incredible it ultimately dwarfed the size of its former parent company.
+(The latter was technically a split-off, not a spin-off; you would have needed to choose to actively participate if you wanted shares).

 Should You Hold a Corporate Spin-Off or Sell It?